 My name is Karina Taylor.
-My ancestor George Leake Massingham, was onboard travelling alone, aged just 16.
+My great great grand uncle George Leake Massingham, was onboard travelling alone, aged just 16.
 He wrote an extremely descriptive letter home to his mother in England and I would like to share the contents of that letter (in the First Hand Accounts link), along with the many other sources of information I have since found and been given regarding the shipwreck.

 George was my great great grand-uncle and it always fascinated me that someone so young would be so brave as to travel across the world to a new country on his own.
 George went on to be a well known portrait and landscape photographer in Queensland and Victoria, with much of his work retained in the National Library of Australia.